In our Club, everyone has a responsibility to make our games safe and fun by embodying principles of respect, responsibility and good sportsmanship.

 Disciplinary Plan for Unsportsmanlike Behavior

-To this end, MVSC Board members and personnel are given the responsibility of issuing YELLOW cards as a first warning for inappropriate behavior, and RED cards if the behavior persists or is particularly egregious.
+To this end, MVSC Board members and staff are given the responsibility of issuing YELLOW cards as a first warning for inappropriate behavior, and RED cards if the behavior persists or is particularly egregious.
 A RED card results in suspension from the field for a duration to be determined at the discretion of MVSC’s Board based on the particular behavior or pattern of behavior.